-Caravan, motorhome or vehicles between 2m and 3m tall and less than 3.5t, i.e. Class 2 can can use ANY non height restricted lane that has the Liber-t symbol illuminated.
+Motorbikes, Caravan and motorhome or vehicles between 2m and 3m tall and less than 3.5t, i.e. Class 2 or 5 should use ANY non height restricted lane that has the Liber-t symbol illuminated.

 For more information click here to review the vehicle classifications.

 Light vehicles (cars, car + caravan, motorbikes and motor homes with no more that 2 axles) can use any lane showing the VIA-T (Vía-Verde in Portugal) symbol VIA-T IMAGE HERE

 The Sanef Tolling Liber-t tag will work in France only.